voxpupuli/puppet-redis/REFERENCE.md

 ##### `set_max_intset_entries`

-Data type: `String`
+Data type: `Integer[0]`

 The following configuration setting sets the limit in the size of the set in order to use this special memory saving encoding.
-Default: 512

 Default value: $redis::set_max_intset_entries

 ##### `slave_priority`

-Data type: `String`
+Data type: `Integer[0]`

 The priority number for slave promotion by Sentinel